Le cascadeur

 The first text which came to my mind was Le déjeuner du matin which is actually a poem widely taught in French classes because the language is quite simple and repetitive.

-There are two great videos which are to be found on Spanish Cuentos YouTube channel and which are great to talk about two major cultural events happening very soon!
+There are two great videos which are to be found on and which are great to talk about two major cultural events happening very soon!

 The first one “La noche de brujas” is perfect for one lesson: